-Biden-Harris administration commits to ensure government spending with Black and minority-owned media businesses
+Biden-Harris Administration Commits to Ensure Government Spending with Black and Minority-Owned Media Businesses

 “These services are critical.
 Instead of trying to reduce or eliminate funding for MBDA, Biden will protect the agency and call on Congress to increase its funding dramatically,” the transition spokesperson said.

-Biden's plan would elevate the director of the MBDA to the assistant secretary level and instruct the MBDA to coordinate all federal offices charged with reducing barriers to procurement for underrepresented groups.
+The plan includes the Biden administration elevating the Director of the MBDA to the Assistant Secretary level and instruct the MBDA to coordinate all federal offices charged with reducing barriers to procurement for underrepresented groups.

-With additional resources and authority, the MBDA will also create new business development grants and other programs to address the economic challenges facing Black and brown communities, expand small business ownership, and shrink the racial wealth gap.
+With additional resources and authority, MBDA will also create new business development grants and other programs that will address the economic challenges facing Black and Brown communities, expand small business ownership, and shrink the racial wealth gap.

-Additionally, Biden plans to provide the MBDA with $5 billion in annual lending and investment authority “to ensure capital flows directly to minority-owned businesses and investments in critical infrastructure in Black, Latino, AAPI and Native American communities,” the spokesperson said.
+Additionally, Biden plans to provide MBDA with $5 billion in annual lending and investment authority “to ensure capital flows directly to minority-owned businesses and investments in critical infrastructure in Black, Latino, AAPI, and Native American communities,” the spokesperson said.

 (0) comments